Find Trade Colleges

 The average tuition and fees for an out-of-state undergraduate student at West Georgia Technical College are $5,522 a year.

-Delgado Community College landed the #10 spot in the 2023 rankings for the best value associate degree electronics maintenance & repair programs.
-Located in the city of New Orleans, Delgado Community College is a public college with a large student population.
+Delgado Community College did quite well in this year’s ranking of the best places for electronics maintenance & repair students to get a associate degree.
+It came in at #10 on the list.
+Located in the city of New Orleans, Delgado Community College is a public school with a fairly large student population.

-The average tuition and fees for an out-of-state undergraduate student at Delgado Community College are $4,679 a year.
+Out-of-state tuition fees for undergraduate students at Delgado Community College are $4,679 per year.

 Read full report on Electronics Maintenance & Repair at Delgado Community College